CulDeVu/culdevu.github.io/thought/2025-07-21-death-clock.md

 Here's a graph different values of N. The bottom left corner is equivalent to the analog nomad and the top right is equivalent to the guidance counselor.

 The graph is amazingly linear!
-Each day additional day off the desk jockey takes per year subtracts 50-60 expected happiness, subtracts 60-80 stddev, and adds 0.01-0.1 years to your retirement age (not shown).
+Each additional day off the desk jockey takes per year subtracts 50-60 expected happiness, subtracts 60-80 stddev, and adds 0.01-0.1 years to your retirement age (not shown).

 None of these feel strategies feel compelling.
 The extremes are too extreme.
 The middle ground offers a tradeoff between the extremes, but doesn't feel like it improves the situation.